backblaze-b2-samples/b2-iconik-plugin/README.md

 ### In a Docker Container

-First, build a Docker image:

-	docker build -t b2-iconik-plugin .

-If you are building the image on one machine and deploying it on another, you will need to publish it to a container registry such as Docker Hub or GitHub Container Registry.

 You will need to define environment variables in your deployment environment, either in a `.env` file or an alternative mechanism.

 	ICONIK_ID='<required: your iconik application token id>'